Cost: $2,000; published 2021

-Since 2014, Eastbridge has produced reports providing insights into voluntary benefits in different size markets.
-We historically have published Voluntary and the Small Case Market as well as Voluntary and the Large Case Market reports.
-Due to requests from our clients, we are adding to the list this report, Voluntary and the Mid-Size Case Market.
-Like the other market reports, this compiles mid-size case research from multiple surveys in one place and analyzes the results and opportunities for selling voluntary benefits in the mid-market.
+Eastbridge has produced reports providing insights into voluntary benefits in different size markets for more than a decade.
+Like the other market size reports, this compiles mid-size case research from multiple surveys in one place and analyzes the results and opportunities for selling voluntary benefits in the mid-market.
 For the purposes of this report, a mid-market case is defined as having 100–999 employees.
-Specifically, this report looks at:
+Specifically, this report includes:

 This information will help carriers better position themselves to compete in the mid-size case market.